mikepenz/release-changelog-builder-action/README.md

 ### Advanced workflow specification

-For advanced usecases additional settings can be provided to the action
+For advanced use cases additional settings can be provided to the action

 ```yml
 - name: "Complex Configuration"